Menu

 Disability Studies Minor

-Topics covered include disability law and policy; the history of disability; intersections among disability, race, gender, sexuality, and class; representations in popular culture; and advocacy and accommodations.
+Topics covered include disability law and policy; the sociology, anthropology, geography, and history of disability; the intersection between disability and race, gender, sexuality, and class; the representation of disability in literature, the media, and popular culture; advocacy and self-advocacy; and assistive technology and accommodations for people with disabilities.

 “I am minoring in Disability Studies because I am interested in how disability is perceived and constructed within our society.
 With this minor, I can actively work to shift the misconceptions and misinformation surrounding disability in our schools.”